-We ensure children in our programmes are safe, feel safe and can thrive.
-We achieve this by strengthening child protection systems through advocacy, knowledge sharing and reporting processes; enhancing child participation in education; and raising community awareness about the dangers of child trafficking and child marriage.
-By improving quality of education and helping to keep children - especially girls - in school, we aim to eliminate child trafficking and child marriage in our areas of operation.
+We ensure children are safe, feel safe and can thrive.
+We do this by strengthening child protection systems and influencing policies; sharing knowledge; developing reporting systems; enhancing child participation in education; and raising awareness about the dangers of child trafficking and child marriage.
+By improving quality of education and helping to keep children - especially girls - in school, we aim to eliminate child trafficking and marriage where we operate.